 The sampler manager should be a professional trained in air sampling and aware of the limitations and advantages of the method being used.
-It is also very helpful if they have a working relationship with the analytical techniques being used and the requirements of record keeping.
+It is also very helpful if he or she has a working relationship with the analytical techniques being used and the requirements of record-keeping.